Why choose a deluge fire suppression system for your building?

 Deluge fire suppression systems are excellent alternatives to systems that involve traditional automatic sprinklers.
-They are designed to blanket entire areas with large volumes of water in a short space of time which makes them excellent for smothering flames quickly, which means that they have unique uses that traditional automatic sprinklers can’t fulfil.
+The design intent is to blanket entire areas with large volumes of water in a short space of time.
+This feature makes them excellent for smothering flames quickly, which means that they have unique uses that traditional automatic sprinklers can’t fulfill.

 How is a Deluge Fire Suppression System Different?